dashjoin/platform/dashjoin-docs/docs/developer-reference.md

-reload | $reload() | reloads the browser page log | $log(value) | logs value to the developer console navigate | $navigate(url) | points the browser to the URL
+reload | $reload() | reloads the browser page log | $log(value) | logs value to the developer console navigate | $navigate(url) | points the browser to the URL clearCache | $clearCache() | clears the HTTP cache - can be used in conjunction with expressions that trigger side effects on the backend

 ### Backend Expressions